Mia-Dan/demo/DL-GAN/README.md

 # GAN
 This program generate "handwritten" numbers, using MNIST as training data.
+Tested in MATLAB 2019b, Deeplearning Toolbox is required.

 ## How to Use
 1. Download the following files: